-As shown in Table IV, specific policies are the dominant type of reasons mentioned by respondents.
+As shown in Table V, specific policies are the dominant type of reasons mentioned by respondents.
 This result holds for respondents of all political affiliations, but it is more pronounced for the left and especially for the far right.
-Perhaps surprisingly, party leaders are very rarely mentioned.
+Perhaps surprisingly, party leaders are very rarely mentioned by the left and far right.
 Only 2% of the respondents on the left mention their party leaders, and none of the far-right voters do.
-About 22% of voters in the center mention party leaders as a key reason for support.
+In contrast, about 22% of voters in the center mention party leaders as a key reason for support.